IgorCode/webextensions-examples/commands/README.md

-# commands

-This extension includes:
+# This extension shows

-* a background script, "background.js"

-All it does is:

-* register a shortcut (Ctrl+Shift+U) to send a command to the extension (Command+Shift+U on a Mac).",

-It shows:

-* how to use chrome.commands to register keyboard shortcuts for your extension.
+* how Firefox breaks extension if there is no suggested_key defined
+* incompatibility with chrome's commands API